gpittis/SE2/README.md

     - The unit tests are located in the test folder
     - Use of the c8, ava, and got libraries.
   - Frontend Testing (Acceptance Tests)
+    - The acceptance tests are located in the cypress/e2e folder
+    - Use of the cypress library
 - Deploy to Render
 -